briprowe/pedestal-doc/README.md

 \* `lein run-dev` automatically detects code changes.
 Alternatively, you can run in production mode with `lein run`.

+## Swagger

+To see the swagger docs navigate to: `http://localhost:8080/ui/index.html`

 ## Configuration

 To configure logging see config/logback.xml.
 By default, the app logs to stdout and logs/.